gritzko/librdx/RDXJ.md

-  # J-RDX text format (RDX-jsonish)
+  # RDX-J text format (RDX-jsonish)

-J-RDX is a human-readable variant of RDX.
+RDX-J is a human-readable variant of RDX, the Replicated Data eXchange format.
 The [binary RDX][r] variant is [TLV-based][t].
-J-RDX is a superset of [JSON][j] that anyone familiar with JSON can easily read.
+RDX-J is a superset of [JSON][j] that anyone familiar with JSON can easily read.
-But, J-RDX has somewhat deeper foundations than JSON.
-Naturally, there is 1:1 mapping between TLV-RDX and J-RDX.
+Naturally, there is 1:1 mapping between RDX-TLV and RDX-J.

+RDX-J has somewhat deeper foundations than JSON.
+It has a formal mutation semantics, i.e. edits, merges and deltas.

-RDX types come in two groups: `FIRST` and `PLEX`.
+RDX element types come in two groups: `FIRST` and `PLEX`.
 `FIRST` types are basic atomic building blocks:
  1. Float `12.34E+5` (64-bit),
  2. Integer `123` (64-bit signed),